hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 An `azure_active_directory_role_based_access_control` block exports the following:

-* `managed` - Is the Azure Active Directory integration Managed, meaning that Azure will create/manage the Service Principal used for integration?

 * `tenant_id` - The Tenant ID used for Azure Active Directory Application.

 * `admin_group_object_ids` - A list of Object IDs of Azure Active Directory Groups which should have Admin Role on the Cluster.

 * `azure_rbac_enabled` - Is Role Based Access Control based on Azure AD enabled?

-* `client_app_id` - The Client ID of an Azure Active Directory Application.

-* `server_app_id` - The Server ID of an Azure Active Directory Application.

 ---